 1 ½ cups brewed espresso coffee, room temperature

-300g vegan sweet biscuits (I use Leda or Woolworths gluten free arrowroot brands)
+300g vegan sweet biscuits (I use Arnott's Nice or Leda/Woolworths gluten free arrowroot brands)

 4 tablespoons coffee or nut liqueur (such as Kahlua, Tia Maria or Frangelico)

 dark chocolate (optional)

 Pour the chickpea brine into a very clean bowl.
 Beat with an electric hand beater or stand mixer on high until stiff peaks form, gradually adding the icing sugar.
 This could take 5-10 minutes.
 To check if it is ready, carefully invert the bowl of the aquafaba 'egg whites'.
 If the aquafaba doesn’t slide down the bowl then it is ready.